 INCI:Aloe Barbadensis Leaf Juice, Carthamus Tinctorius (Safflower) Seed Oil, Cetyl Alcohol, Glyceryl Stearate, Diatomaceous Earth, Glycerin, Glycolic Acid, Sodium Glycolate, Lauroamphocarboxyglycinate and Sodium Trideceth Sulfate, Squalane, Anthemis Nobilis Flower (Chamomile) Extract, Saponaria Officinalis Leaf/Root Extract, Hexylene Glycol (and) Fructose (and) Glucose (and) Sucrose (and) Urea (and) Dextrin (and) Alanine (and) Glutamic Acid (and) Aspartic Acid (and) Hexyl Nicotinate, Persea Gratissima (Avocado) Oil, Triticum Vulgare (Wheat) Germ Oil, Corylus Avellana (Hazelnut) Seed Oil, SesamumIndicum (Sesame) Seed Oil, Phenoxyethanol, Caprylyl Glycol, Ethylhexylglycerin, Xanthan Gum, Fragrance, Chlorphenesin, Guar Gum, Sodium Hyaluronate, Citric Acid

 I use this after removing the majority of my makeup with a cleansing oil.
 The mud is creamy and glides over the skin very nicely, and the cinnamon scent is pretty relaxing as well.
-The formulation is non-soapy, claylike that turns milky upon lathering, similar to Dr. Jarts that I already wrote about.
-This Pixi cleanser is the perfect mix of clay to draw out impurities like blackheads and sebum, 5% glycolic acid to get rid of dead skin and congestion, and moisturizing ingredients to balance the skin.
-I used this with Pixi’s Glow Tonic toner at night and my skin has been glowing!
+The formulation is non-soapy, claylike that turns milky, similar to Dr. Jarts that I already wrote about.
+This Pixi cleanser is the perfect mix of clay to draw out impurities like blackheads and sebum, 5% glycolic acid to help with dead skin and congestion, and moisturizing ingredients to balance the skin.
 I have normal skin that gets surface dry during the winter.
-For me works the best to use it now when the warmer months began, since it mattifies my face nicely without making it feel tight or overly dry.
-The description says for all skin types, but I’m not sure it’s the best fit if you have very dry skin.
-But overall I think it can be a great addition to a lot of people’s skincare routines.
+The description says for all skin types, but I’m not sure it’s the best fit if you have very dry or sensitive skin.
+Overall I think it can be a great addition to a lot of people’s skincare routines.
 I have nice, healthy-looking, clear and glowy skin.
 I will definitely continue to repurchase.

 INCI:Aqua, Aloe Barbadensis Leaf Juice, Hamamelis Virginiana (Witch Hazel) Leaf Extract, Aesculus Hippocastanum (Horse Chestnut) Seed Extract, Glycolic Acid, Ammonium Glycolate, Glycerin, Butylene Glycol, Hexylene Glycol, Fructose, Glucose, Sucrose, Urea, Dextrin, Alanine, Glutamic Acid, Aspartic Acid, Hexyl Nicotinate, Panax Ginseng Root Extract, Phenoxyethanol, Sodium Benzoate, Biotin, Polysorbate 20, Fragrance.

 I’ve been wanting to try this toner for ages so no need to repeat how excited I was when I got it within the set.
-It contains 5% glycolic acid as well that gently melts dead cells layer of the skin, working as a chemical peeling.
-I chose to use this for the first time at night as I was expecting a bit of redness.
-Glow tonic was love at first use.
-It did tingle on initial application but not uncomfortable, and after the first use, I was slightly pink but not red and my skin felt so soft!
-I put on a sleep mask which I use in place of a night cream several times a week and when I woke up I was amazed.
-My skin was plump and smooth.
-(I must say that The Ordinary offers a similar but cheaper product, but you would need to order it online.)
-I have been using this for several weeks, at night, by soaking my flat cotton pad and rubbing my face.
-Glow tonic also smells great, like a beautiful floral.
-I used this at night after double cleansing, and then after a few minutes I pat on a generous shake of my Vichy 89 Mineral serum and a few drops of Caudalie Detox Oil, or I used a sleeping mask, depending on how my skin was feeling.
-My skin was really glowing with this routine and was more toned!
+It is marketed as a tonic containing 5% glycolic acid which is supposed to melt a dead-cells layer of the skin, working as a chemical peeling.
+I must say that glow tonic also has a decent floral scent that evaporates fast and is in my opinion totally unnecessary in this type of product.
+I chose to use this tonic for the first time at night and I was expecting a bit of redness.
+It did tingle a bit on the initial application but nothing uncomfortable.
+When I woke up I was very happy with the look of my skin.
+My face was plump and smooth, with no irritation at all.
+I used this Pixi glow tonic after that always as a part of night routine, after double cleansing, by soaking my flat cotton pad and pressing it gently on my face.
+Then after a few minutes, I would pat on a generous portion of Hada Labo hyaluronic serum and a few drops of Caudalie Detox Oil, or I would use a sleeping mask instead of oil.
+My skin really glowed with this routine and after several weeks looked more toned.
 I would definitely buy the full size.

 Have you used anything with acids and does this Pixi beauty set sound interesting for you?